 What is Prayer?

 The simplest definition of prayer might be this: “Dialoguing with God.”
 It is merely expressing your heart to God and spending time with Him.
-God speaks, we listen, we talk and God listens.
+God speaks, we listen; we talk and God listens.
 You might want to ask, what is prayer not!
 Christian prayer is not a mindless chanting of memorized words to a distant god in the sky.
 It requires an active engagement of your body, soul and spirit.
-God in turn, focuses His attention on His children.
-Prayer can be fulfilling, exciting, and rewarding.
+God, in turn, focuses His attention on His children.
+God designed prayer to be fulfilling, exciting, and rewarding.

 While I am going to be focusing mostly on intercession in the following articles, I wanted to give an overview of other types of prayer that will hopefully inspire you to study the subject of prayer further.

 A. Thanksgiving– Giving thanks to God for all things in your life.
 We are commanded to give thanks in all circumstances.
 Being thankful is being grateful for His protection, provision, blessing, and most of all for his Son.